This post may contain affiliate affiliate links for your convenience, see my full disclosurefor more info.

-So I’m gonna break down one of your big choices here – down or synthetic?
+So I’m gonna break down one of your big choices here – a down sleeping bag or synthetic?

-This goes for puffy jackets and sleeping bags, do you go with the cheaper synthetic version or splurge for the down?
+This goes for puffy jackets too, do you go with the cheaper synthetic version or splurge for the down?

 Synthetic sleeping bags and puffy jackets are stuffed with fluffy polyester threads.
 Both synthetic and down sleeping bags are rated to certain temperatures – please keep in mind these are the temperatures you will survive in the sleeping bag, not necessarily the temp you will be comfortable at.
 And of course, every body is different, some people sleep warm and some sleep cold.

 Pros of synthetic material:

 - Usually cheaper than down products